whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I am passionate about the Education space, primarily because of the business opportunities and the scope for creating impact that come with it.
 I enjoy setting things up, working on projects from scratch, and creating systems for scale.
 Most recently, I helped set a University up!

-Over the years:
+Things I have been upto:

-- I have built and managed communities as part of Ashoka university's Second UG Cohort.
+❇️ I have built and managed communities as part of **Ashoka university**'s Second UG Cohort.Heck, I was even awarded the Student Life Award for Excellence for my "exceptional and holistic contribution towards creating an enriching and inspiring campus experience outside the classroom".
 I have continued to help build the community as an elected director of the Ashoka Alumni Association.
-Heck, I was even awarded the Student Life Award for Excellence for my "exceptional and holistic contribution towards creating an enriching and inspiring campus experience outside the classroom."
-- After Ashoka, my interest in startups and education coincided led me to a bootstrapped alternate education venture.
+❇️ After Ashoka, my interest in startups and education coincided led me to a **bootstrapped alternate education venture**.
 Here I created and executed growth strategies.
 I saw through rapid growth and two cycles of VC funding while I was there.
-- Being in the founding team of a University is almost a once-in-a-lifetime opportunity; I jumped ship to join Plaksha when I realized I could be part of a project that would potentially have an impact for several centuries.
+❇️ Being in the **founding team of a University** is almost a once-in-a-lifetime opportunity; I jumped ship to join Plaksha when I realized I could be part of a project that would potentially have an impact for several centuries.
 At Plaksha, I worked on processes and systems to onboard the most exemplary learners for its founding UG cohort.
-- In my current role at Stoa School, I am picking up the trade tricks on designing learning programs and products, especially in the context of cohort-based courses.
+❇️ In my current role at Stoa School, I am picking up the trade tricks on **designing learning programs and products**, especially in the context of cohort-based courses.

 I go the extra mile for people, institutions, causes, and destinations (yes, I love to travel, run and cycle) that I admire.